What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

-- Those that prefer quality over quantity and offer a credible product for a reasonable price, and those that prefer quantity over quality, to make more profit by selling millions of product pieces at a lower price while ignoring the level of quality they deliver.
+- Those that prefer quantity over quality to make more profit by selling millions of products at a lower price while ignoring the level of quality they deliver

 With the myriad of brands and products available, how does someone find the purest, high-quality oil that delivers all the well-known benefits of the coconut?
+What is the difference between refined vs. unrefined coconut oil?
+Is refined or unrefined coconut oil healthier?
 Let’s take a look at some factors and considerations.